 At this stage, many people are vulnerable to relapse and may continue to use ketamine in a bid to stave off the discomfort of the purging process.

 Abruptly discontinuing ketamine use will cause withdrawal symptoms to peak quickly.
 While going cold turkey is one option, tapering consumption may be a more appropriate course of action.
+The most comfortable way to detox from Ketamine would be to participate in a medically assisted withdrawal protocol which can be undertaken within a residential facility or home-based outpatient programme.

 Ketamine abuse can quickly lead to dependence.
 As tolerance increases, higher quantities of the drug need to be consumed to recreate the initial high.